sbentleywd/Explore/README.md

 ## Local

-Explore can be run locally by downloading the repo and running the following commands
+Explore can be run locally by downloading the repo and running the following commands.

 ```bash
 npm install